WorkSafe Plan - General information for assessors

-- The assessor’s records include evidence that information has been collected via examination of documents, interview of personnel and observation of work practices.
+- correctly recorded evidence and that information has been collected via examination of documents, interview of personnel and observation of work practices.

-- The assessor has adequately demonstrated the links between documented systems and procedures and actual conditions and practices at the workplace.
+- adequately demonstrated the links between documented systems and procedures and actual conditions and practices at the workplace.

-- The assessor has consistently applied the correct principles when rating each indicator.
+- consistently applied the correct principles when rating each indicator.

-- The assessor has adequately justified why each indicator has been scored as high/low as he/she did and why it couldn’t be scored any higher.
+- adequately justified why each indicator has been scored as high/low as he/she did and why it couldn’t be scored any higher.

-- The assessor has adequately identified the sources of information (documents, interviews, observations) for each indicator.
+- adequately identified the sources of information (documents, interviews, observations) for each indicator.

-- The assessor has adequately assessed the safety and health management systems at the organisation in line with the key elements of the WorkSafe Plan assessment.
+- adequately assessed the safety and health management systems at the organisation in line with the key elements of the WorkSafe Plan assessment.

-- The assessor has correctly established the overall level of performance of an organisation and their eligibility for a WorkSafe Plan certificate of achievement.
+- correctly established the overall level of performance of an organisation and their eligibility for a WorkSafe Plan certificate of achievement.

 If an audit shows that the WorkSafe Plan assessment is not satisfactory the assessor may be required to undertake remedial action in the form of mentoring or further training.
 Further training requirements would be agreed between WorkSafe and the assessor.